cran-task-views/Environmetrics/Environmetrics.md

     in the journal *Ecology* by Dave Roberts (2008, Statistical analysis of multidimensional fuzzy set ordinations. *Ecology* **89(5)**, 1246-1260).
--   See also the `r view("Multivariate")` task view for complementary information.

 #### Dissimilarity coefficients